Wichita State Shockers men's basketball: History

-Ralph Miller era
+Early success

 Shocker basketball achieved greater success with the arrival of Coach Ralph Miller and Cleo Littleton in 1951.
 Littleton averaged 18.2 points per game as a freshman, a school record that still stands today.
 He was the first player west of the Mississippi to score 2,000 points in his college career and is one of only five Wichita State players to have his number retired.
 He was also one of the first African American players in the Missouri Valley Conference, which it joined in 1945.
 Littleton averaged 19 points per game during his career and he still owns 7 school records.
 Due to this success, Wichita State decided to construct a new home for the Shockers.
 Through appropriated money by the WU Board of Regents, Wichita State was able to construct a new field house for the men's basketball team, costing $1.4 million.
 On December 3, 1955, the Shockers played their first game in WU Field House in front of more than 9,000 fans.

 Dave Stallworth entered the program in the 1961–62 season.
 Nicknamed "The Rave", Stallworth became the Shockers' first consensus All-American in 1964.
 He finished with a career scoring average of 24.2 points per game and was second on the all-time scoring list with 1,936 points.
 During his 13-year stint at WSU, Ralph Miller became the winningest coach in Shocker basketball history, collecting 255 victories.
 Miller is a member of the Naismith Memorial Basketball Hall of Fame and currently ranks as the eighth-winningest coach in college basketball history.

-Gary Thompson era
+First Final Four

 The 1964–65 season—the first after Wichita joined the state university system as Wichita State University—was the greatest in Shocker history until the 2013–14 season.
 On December 14, 1964, Gary Thompson led Wichita State to its first-ever No. 1 ranking.
 The 19–7 Shockers won the MVC and earned a berth into the Midwest Regional.
 After defeating Southern Methodist and an Oklahoma State team led by Henry Iba, the Shockers headed to the Final Four in Portland.
 There, the Shockers were matched against the defending national champion UCLA Bruins, losing 108–89.
 The Shockers played a third-place game against Princeton, losing 118–82.

 During this period, Warren Armstrong played for the Shockers and made major contributions throughout his career.
 During his sophomore season, Armstrong set two school records, averaging almost 12 rebounds a game while setting a Shocker single-game assist mark with 12.
-Armstrong became a three-time all-Valley performer from 1966–1968, and still holds four of WSU's 10 triple double games (double-figure points, rebounds, assist, or blocks).
+Armstrong became a three-time all-Valley performer from 1966 to 1968, and still holds four of WSU's 10 triple double games (double-figure points, rebounds, assist, or blocks).
 He would later enjoy a productive career in the ABA.
 Terry Benton became a key contributor during this era as well, setting a WSU record of 16.8 rebounds per game for his career, and finishing his Wichita State career with 1,003 points and 963 rebounds.